List of conditions covered

 (click to read more)

 Meralgia Paraesthetica is the medical term for a benign condition where there is a painful patch of numbness on the side of the thigh.
-The picture on the right shows the area normally affected although this can vary from person to person.
+The picture on the right and below shows the area normally affected although this can vary from person to person.

 The area shaded in red